nickgeoca/elata-eeg/driver/ai_prompt.md

 4. The **`driver` software** (this project) processes the raw data received from the ADS1299:
     *   **Parsing**: Parses the multi-byte data packets.
 Each packet typically contains a status word and 24-bit (3-byte) samples for each active channel.
     *   **Conversion**: Converts the raw integer ADC (Analog-to-Digital Converter) counts from each channel into floating-point voltage values.
 This conversion uses the known reference voltage (VREF) of the ADS1299 and the programmed gain for that channel.
-    *   **DSP**: Applies configured digital signal processing filters (e.g., high-pass to remove DC offset, low-pass for anti-aliasing or noise reduction, and notch filters to remove powerline interference) using the [`SignalProcessor`](./src/dsp/filters.rs:96).
+    *   **DSP**: *Note: The `SignalProcessor` ([`driver/src/dsp/filters.rs:96`](./src/dsp/filters.rs:96)) is designed to apply digital signal processing filters (e.g., high-pass, low-pass, notch).
+However, its integration into `EegSystem` is currently commented out as part of a DSP refactor plan.
+Therefore, the driver presently passes voltage-converted data without this DSP step.*
     *   **Batching**: Collects processed samples into batches, typically with an associated timestamp indicating the time of the first sample in the batch.
 5.  **Upstream Consumer** (e.g., the `daemon` application): Receives these processed EEG data batches.
 The [`EegSystem`](./src/eeg_system/mod.rs:85) provides an asynchronous MPSC (Multi-Producer, Single-Consumer) channel (`tokio::sync::mpsc::Receiver`) for this purpose.